Johann3s/Jexm/README.md

 The Sanitizer will execute all methods defined in the array and return your data as it were.
 Meaning it will not break any properties or keyvalues.
 It is also UTF-8 supportive using the multibyte functions when necessary.
+#####
+##<a name="links"></a>Links and paths
+Jexm supports a convenient way to create link and paths similar to the way you set up routes.
+The Link class creates and returns an entire element with an anchor while the Path class simply returns a path.